arj03/dat-shared-files/README.md

 use the same folders to share different files as different dat links.
 See this [issue](https://github.com/datproject/dat-node/issues/222) for a bit more background.

 This modules solved the problem by symlinking files into folders.
+In this way the files are only stored once, but this also means that if you intend to share the files for a longer period of time, it is probably best to move them somewhere where they will not be deleted so easily.

 Secondly once you have shared a dat link, there is no registry that easily keeps track of your shared files.
 This is the second purpose of